UKashNK/Car-Insurance-data/README.md

 # Car-Insurance-data
 Project 4

-    The target is income class.
+    The target is outcome of the claim.

-    One row represents a person.
+    One row represents a claim.

     The data has 19 features.